 Published By Gwenith Kikkawa on December 23rd, 2016 in Circle Stories From The Heart

-By Maria Kornacki, CCSS Collective Member
+By Maria Kornacki, Circle Member

-Once upon a time we knew, as a collective people, that we are profoundly loveable, deeply loved, and blessedly beloved.
+Once upon a time we knew, as a collective people, that we are profoundly lovable, deeply loved, and blessedly beloved.
 We knew that no one matters any more than any other one and that no thing matters any less than any other thing.
 Once upon a time we knew how to receive this gift of a miraculous and loving way, with a full heart.

 Then came the story of the apple.